GoogleChromeLabs/sw-precache/README.md

 > Precache specific resources

 Service Worker Precache is a module for generating a service worker that precaches resources.
+It integrates with your build process.
+Once configured, it detects all your static resources (HTML, JavaScript, CSS, images, etc.) and generates a hash of each file's contents.
+Information about each file's URL and versioned hash are stored in the generated service worker file, along with logic to serve those files cache-first, and automatically keep those files up to date when changes are detected in subsequent builds.

+Serving your local static resources cache-first means that you can get all the crucial scaffolding for your web app—your App Shell—on the screen without having to wait for any network responses.

 The module can be used in JavaScript-based build scripts, like those written with [`gulp`](http://gulpjs.com/), and it also provides a [command-line interface](#command-line-interface).
 You can use the module directly, or if you'd prefer, use of the [wrappers](#wrappers-and-starter-kits)